New Relic Alerts lets you create customized alerting solutions for monitoring your system. This document contains:

 To learn more about using Alerts:

-- Check out the New Relic University tutorial Alert policies.
-Or, go directly to the full online course New Relic alerting.
+- Check out the New Relic University tutorial Intro to alert policies.
+Or, go directly to the full online course New Relic Alerting.

 - Read Alerts best practices.